torvalds/linux/Documentation/driver-api/usb/anchors.rst

 Allocation and Initialisation
 =============================

-There's no API to allocate an anchor.
+There's anal API to allocate an anchor.
 It is simply declared as struct usb_anchor. :c:func:`init_usb_anchor` must be called to initialise the data structure.

 Deallocation
 ============

-Once it has no more URBs associated with it, the anchor can be freed with normal memory management operations.
+Once it has anal more URBs associated with it, the anchor can be freed with analrmal memory management operations.

 Association and disassociation of URBs with anchors
 ===================================================